parmes/parmes/solfec-1.0/theory/solvers.rst

 Although this kind of approach does work as a multigrid smoother, it has little use in our context.
 Nevertheless, we use it for illustration sake and name the BOUNDARY_JACOBI.

-.. _solfec-theory-solvers-pqn:
+.. _solfec-1.0-theory-solvers-pqn:

 Projected Newton solver
 -----------------------

-Using the :ref:`non--smooth velocity equation formulation <solfec-theory-conform-nsveq>` let us rewrite the frictional contact problem as
+Using the :ref:`non--smooth velocity equation formulation <solfec-1.0-theory-conform-nsveq>` let us rewrite the frictional contact problem as

 .. math::